 The Development in Subject Matter

 The impressionists celebrated the impending industrialisation of Paris in the late 19th century, by incorporating modern themes in their paintings.
 For example, Pissarro frequently painted the renovation of Paris, showing the widening of roads and enlarging of buildings.
 Artists also interpreted the Parisians themselves in their works- especially citizens in public enjoying hobbies and pastimes.
 The number of inhabitants in Paris soared, meaning social classes integrated more and more during public activities such as dance, bathing, boating and singing.
-Even natural landscapes in painting evolved, and Monet added a modernised approach to scenery by including factories, trains and railways in his paintings.
+Even natural landscapes in painting evolved.
+Monet added a modernized approach to his lake paintings, for example, by including factories, trains and railways in his paintings.

 Originally used as an insult for looking “unfinished” by Louis Leroy, Impressionism changed the way artists painted and the way people looked at art.
 While the movement might have certainly embraced brief moments, its impact on art history was the opposite; as it continues to inspire and embrace a more modernised approach to painting even today.